itbh-at/keycloak/README.md

 1. Must have [js_facade_gen](https://github.com/dart-lang/js_facade_gen?) installed.
 2. Go into `/bin` folder and execute `generate_js_interop.sh`:
    - This script assumed you have [keycloak repository](https://github.com/keycloak/keycloak) cloned locally alongside this project's folder.
-3. There will be syntax error after the generation (the generator is old and lack of maintainence):
+3. There will be syntax error after the generation (the generator is old and lack of maintenance):

    1. It mistakenly generate syntax error at ln 316: